 Barkley summarized the 10 biggest data breaches of 2018 so far.
 The largest category (Cyber Crime) primarily involved data breaches theft from retailers, government institutions, and social platforms.

 Data and Information at Risk

 In the case of cybersecurity breaches identified in the Barkley report mentioned above, a range of cybersecurity threats resulted in a cyber-attack.
-Clearly, the level of cybersecurity monitoring service in place was insufficient to prevent attack.
+Clearly, the level of cybersecurity monitoring service in place was insufficient to prevent an attack.
 Types of data stolen include:

 - Health information (from health care providers and fitness retailers)

 - Credit card information (primarily from retailers, but also from a 3rd party service that provides online chat support, including support for billing.

 - Contact and personal information (from private industry and government databases), including names, email addresses, physical addresses, dates of birth, phone numbers, and gender